Silhouette of trees on a hill with red clouds in the background

 Devastating wildfires have become far too common in the United States, leading to degradation of vegetation, land stability, and water and air quality.
 CESD scientists are working to better understand and predict wildfire frequency and severity, and exploring the interactions between wildfire, the environment, and climate.

-These experts are exploring how large and increasingly intense wildfires impact forest composition, water quality, and the vegetation and soils that keep carbon dioxide and other greenhouse gasses from entering the atmosphere.
-CESD scientists are also spearheading efforts to understand how ecosystem composition shifts in tandem with fire under climate change, leading studies that explore the connections between wildfire and hydrology, and investigating how climate change and wildfires could impact or amplify one another.
+These experts are exploring how large and increasingly intense wildfires impact forest composition, water quality, and the vegetation and soils that help store carbon.
+CESD scientists are also spearheading efforts to understand how ecosystem composition shifts in tandem with fire, leading studies that explore the connections between wildfire and hydrology, and investigating how climate and wildfires could impact or amplify one another.
 With new observation methods and computational abilities, this research aims to improve the ability of models to convey wildfires and their impacts from local to global scales, and inform public and environmental health management following wildfire events.

-Margaret Torn Nicholas Bouskill Jeffrey Chambers Jennifer Holm Charles Koven Zelalem Mekonnen Robinson Negron-Juarez Michelle Newcomer William Riley Erica Woodburn Qing Zhu
+Margaret Torn Nicholas Bouskill Jeffrey Chambers Jennifer Holm Charles Koven Lara Kueppers Zelalem Mekonnen Robinson Negron-Juarez Michelle Newcomer William Riley Erica Woodburn Qing Zhu

 Recent Publications